astronautas/astronautas.github.io/_posts/2023-08-01-is-it-a-feature-store-or-just-a-warehouse-table.md

 * Real-time access
   * Feature store

-I will argue that a data warehouse (DWH) table should be sufficient for most cases, except when real-time feature access is required, which can help save costs when considering off-the-shelf solutions or time when exploring open-source options like [Feast](https://github.com/feast-dev/feast).
+I will argue that a data warehouse (DWH) table should be sufficient for most cases, except when real-time feature access is required.
+Such decision can help save costs when considering pretty expensive off-the-shelf solutions or time when exploring open-source options like [Feast](https://github.com/feast-dev/feast).

 ### Single train-serve pipeline